 What Can Attendees Do?

-So assuming you’ve accepted that it’s better for everyone if you make speakers feel good – what can you do?
+Assuming you’ve accepted that it’s better for everyone if you make speakers feel good – what can you do?

-So if you want that speaker give more talks in the future, help them by showing up and supporting them.
+Hence if you want that speaker give more talks in the future, help them by showing up and supporting them.
 They may not come back.

 Prefer talks of less famous speakers.
 If David Beazley or Raymond Hettinger give talks at Python conferences, they have the opposite problem: their rooms are overflowing and people are frustrated because they can’t get in.